 - Loving others is risky, but loving yourself is safe, so the safest form of love is for the self.

-- Love what you are, but then do things to show the rest of the world why you’re worthy of others’ love.
+- Love what you are, and do things to show the rest of the world why you’re worth everyone else loving you.

-- When someone fails, they should experience public humiliation as an example to motivate everyone to do better.
+- When someone fails, they should be public humiliated.
+This serves as an example for others to do better, but also deflects attention from other issues.

-- Shrewdness (the appearance of wisdom) and an image of truth are critical to making any of the above possible.
+- Shrewdness (the appearance of wisdom), an image of truth, and calculated sacrifice make any of the above possible.

 We can most easily distinguish Natural and Unnatural Law by whether we’re focusing on the thing that is most loving or the thing that gives us the most power.

-Scoped out, the entire hierarchy of self-interest arranges itself into the myth of Babylon: a pyramid structure where everyone takes from the people below them, enslaving the bottom ranks in the process while clawing for God’s position.
+Scoped out, Unnatural Law’s hierarchy of self-interest is always arranged as the myth of Babylon: a pyramid structure where everyone takes from the people below them, enslaving the bottom ranks in the process while clawing for God’s position.

 God uses all this trouble as a necessary trial to show who is righteous (1 Corinthians 11:18-19), and this situation is only a temporary tactical problem until Jesus returns.